randythompsons/git_test2/README.md

 Coding teaches you how to break down big problems into small steps.

 This sharpens your logical thinking and helps you solve everyday challenges better.
+This sharpens your logical thinking and helps you solve everyday challenges better.